mhasoba/TheMulQuaBio/BiolStructs_C/Part_01-Compiler_and_basics.md

 Now save the file and exit to the console.

 ## The compiler:
 As mentioned, C is a compiled programming language.
-That means, your text code is used to generate machine instructions prior to run time.
+That means, your text code is used to generate machine instructions only once prior to run time.
 The commonly used C compilers for Unix-like systems are the GNU C compiler gcc or cc.
 The use of the gcc compiler is pretty simple.
 At the command line, from within the directory containing your source file, enter `gcc` followed by the the name of your source file, like so:

 ``` $ gcc hello.c```